-Normally, a unit staff member is available each day of the week and most evenings until 9:00 p.m.
+Normally, a unit staff member is available each day of the week and most evenings until 7:00 p.m.
 The unit bulletin boards and the TRULINCS system contain written communication of interest to inmates.
 Unit Managers may utilize monthly Town Hall meetings to dispense information and foster improved communications.
-Unit team members will utilize either open house hours or an open door policy to address inmate concerns.
-Inmates are also encouraged to use Inmate Requests to Staff to make requests in writing.
+Unit Team members will utilize either open house hours or an open-door policy to address inmate concerns.
+Inmates are also encouraged to use Inmate Requests to Staff to make requests in writing via electronic e-mail.